Thank you to IpsitaC77 for tweaking the banner and recommending the story. You're an amazing artist and friend :)

 I turned redder, if that was possible, and he laughed.

-"I don't even need my power.
-You're so easy to read."
+"I don't need my gift after all.
+You're easy to read."

-"I'm a mind-reader," he said, widening his eyes and trying, and failing, to look spooky.
+"I'm a mind-reader," he said, widening his eyes and trying, but failing, to look spooky.

-"Why do y'all have to be so damn hard?"
-I said, disgruntled as I tried to pull back my aching palm.
+"Why do you have to be so damn hard?"
+I asked, disgruntled as I tried to pull back my aching palm.

 He caught it in both of his, letting his cool skin sooth my bruised one.